Special Educational Needs and Disabilities Report (SEND)

 How will the school know how well my child is doing and how will they inform me about this?

-Children with SEND will have an individual programme, which will contain their short term targets.
+Children with SEND will have an individual programme, which will contain their short-term targets.
 These are reviewed at least three times each year.

-If a referral is made for Outreach support then parent meetings are held to obtain consent and to inform them of the next steps.
-The impact of outreach agency support is then discussed at regular termly meetings
+If a referral is made for Outreach support, then parent meetings are held to obtain consent and to inform them of the next steps.
+The impact of outreach agency support is then discussed at regular termly meetings.

 Parents are encouraged to take up many opportunities to communicate with school regarding their child’s needs and progress.
 We operate an “Open Door” policy where parents are encouraged to come into school to discuss their child at any point in the year.

 Staff make themselves available at appropriate points before or after school to meet with parents to discuss any matters of concern.
-We also have home/school logs for specific pupils and the child’s reading record can be used to share information and celebrate progress or achievements.
+We also have home/school logs for specific children and the child’s reading record can be used to share information and celebrate progress or achievements.

-Throughout school staff adapt and differentiate the curriculum to ensure access for all.
+Throughout school staff adapt and scaffold the curriculum to ensure access for all.
 Teaching and learning is matched as closely as possible, to the needs of the children.
 Teachers and support staff have a wide range of skills to enable this to happen within the classroom and with the specialist support of the SEND team.

 Early intervention in the Foundation Stage builds on information about the individual child from their parents and on entry assessments enabling us to build personal programmes to extend learning.
-Avanti Court Primary School has access to the Early Years Intervention Team who support children with SEND in the Nursery or Reception classes.
+Avanti Court Primary School has access to the Early Years Intervention Team who support children with SEND in the Pre-School or Reception classes.

 Our curriculum is planned to meet the needs of all learners, using strategies, staffing and resources to adapt to meet individual needs.
-Pupils are engaged in planning their own learning and parental input and support is sought to ensure all aspects of learning are coordinated to reach agreed outcomes.
+Children are engaged in planning their own learning and parental input and support is sought to ensure all aspects of learning are coordinated to reach agreed outcomes.
 All learning is planned specifically to meet personal needs with 1:1, partnered and group working all being used to adapt learning responsively.

-Lessons are adapted to suit all pupils particularly those with SEND-this may be through the use of an additional adult, visuals, adapted texts, tactile resources, talk to clarify thinking or adaptation to the learning environment.
+Lessons are adapted to suit all children particularly those with SEND-this may be through the use of an additional adult, visuals, adapted texts, tactile resources, talk to clarify thinking or adaptation to the learning environment.

 These can range from physical disabilities, hearing and vision impairments, speech & language, social and emotional, behavioural, mental health or cognitive difficulties.